 - UHS CISO on an as needed basis and during quarterly ISO meetings.

-- Immediate reports to UHS, DIR and law enforcement following thefts or breeches of security
+- Immediately reports to UHS, DIR and law enforcement following thefts or breeches of security.

 Origination: Information Technology